Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Controlling the Bayesian False Discovery Rate

-Note that $r_{\alpha}$ converges to 0 when $\alpha \rightarrow 0$ and to infinity when $\alpha \rightarrow 1$. \\\\ Using Theorem \ref{main}, one can show that this test is asymptotically optimal only if $\frac{c_B}{\sqrt{u+1}}$ converges to $\sqrt{C}$, where $C$ is the constant in Assumption (A).
-From (\ref{r1}), this in turn implies that a BFDR control rule for a chosen $\alpha$ sequence can only be optimal if $\frac{r_\alpha}{f}$ goes to zero while satisfying certain conditions.
-When $\frac{r_{\alpha}}{f} \rightarrow 0$, a convenient asymptotic expansion for $c_{B}^2$ can be obtained and optimality holds if and only if this asymptotic form conforms to the conditions specified in Theorem \ref{main}.
-The following theorem give the asymptotic expansion for $c^2_B$ and specifies the range of ``optimal'' choices of $r_{\alpha}$.
+Using Theorem~\ref{main}, one can show that this test is asymptotically optimal only if $\frac{c_B}{\sqrt{u+1}}$ converges to $\sqrt{C}$, where $C$ is the constant in Assumption~\ref{Assumption(A)}.
+From (\ref{r1}), this in turn implies that a BFDR rule for a chosen $\alpha$ sequence can only be optimal if $\frac{r_\alpha}{f}$ goes to zero while satisfying certain conditions.
+When $\frac{r_{\alpha}}{f} \rightarrow0$, a convenient asymptotic expansion for $c_{B}^2$ can be obtained, and optimality holds if and only if this asymptotic form conforms to the conditions specified in Theorem~\ref{main}.
+The following theorem gives the asymptotic expansion for $c^2_B$ and specifies the range of ``optimal'' choices of $r_{\alpha}$. \begin{thr} Consider a fixed threshold rule with $\mathrm{BFDR}=\alpha=\alpha_t$.
+Define $s_t$ by